 Thin films play a key role in the material science of microelectronics, and the subject matter of thin-films divides naturally into two headings: processing / structure relationship, and structure / properties relationship.

-The first volume of Materials Science in Microelectronics focuses on the first relationship that between processing and the structure of the thin-film.
-The state of the thin films surface during the period that one monolayer exists - before being buried in the next layer determines the ultimate structure of the thin film, and thus its properties.
+The first volume of Materials Science in Microelectronics focuses on the first relationship – that between processing and the structure of the thin-film.
+The state of the thin film’s surface during the period that one monolayer exists - before being buried in the next layer – determines the ultimate structure of the thin film, and thus its properties.
 This volume takes into consideration the following potential influencing factors: crystal defects, void structure, grain structure, interface structure in epitaxial films, the structure of amorphous films, and reaction-induced structure.

 Materials Science postgraduate students and researchers with an interest in thin films.

 - 21st September 2005

 - Elsevier Science

 - Hardcover ISBN: